milosmns/milosmns.github.io/_posts/op-ed/2020-03-23-Preparing-Mac-Engineering.md

 ## Fast text editing

 You might not like editing files in the Terminal.
-I can take `nano`, but even that is often slow... so, I do it in a standalone app.
+I can take `nano`, but even that is often slow… so, I do it in a standalone app.
 My favorite **text editor** is [Sublime Text](https://www.sublimetext.com).
 It's much better than the default TextEdit app you get with your Mac.

-Sublime Text also has fancy code coloring, syntax-related completion, plugins... but I really only see it as a text editor that is also capable of displaying code -- and that's how I use it.
+Sublime Text also has fancy code coloring, syntax-related completion, plugins… but I really only see it as a text editor that is also capable of displaying code -- and that's how I use it.

 Downloading from the official website works, although it's easier to maintain through Homebrew: